HaoranLiao/haoranliao.github.io/_projects/long_range_entanglement.md

 category: talk
 ---

 Long-range entangling gates are highly desirable for solid-state devices.
 Improving the ability to achieve high-fidelity long-range CNOT gates is highly desirable in solid-state devices, where physical circuit architectures constrain effective device connectivity.
 These gates are particularly important for the large-scale implementation of algorithms like the quantum Fourier transform and fermionic simulations, and facilitate the use of non-local QEC codes such as quantum low-density parity-check (qLDPC) codes.
 Previous work by Bäumer et al. demonstrated teleportation of a CNOT gate using a measurement-based protocol across up to 100 lattice sites, achieving the highest fidelities for such tasks on superconducting processors at the time.
-We present a novel protocol for long-range CNOT gates that achieves superior performance across up to at least 40 lattice sites by relying primarily on unitary operations and incorporating error detection.
+Published in <a href="https://docs.google.com/document/d/1bl0N_nS3pTwjV9Y8LEgUwpq40AHjOf6ZPSPXCS_8njc/edit?usp=sharing">PRX Quantum</a>, we present a novel protocol for long-range CNOT gates that achieves superior performance across up to at least 40 lattice sites by relying primarily on unitary operations and incorporating low-overhead error detection.
 <br>
 <br>
 Below are my slides for the APS Global Summit 2025